 - Abundant agricultural and forestry resources

-- Active reform policy (business climate, public finances, social security)
+- Active reform policy (business environment, public finances, social security coverage)

-- Member of Mercosur, preferential trading relations with the EU and the US
+- Member of Mercosur, preferential trade relations with the EU and the United States

-- Economy vulnerable to commodity price movements (soya, meat, dairy products)
+- Economy vulnerable to commodity prices (soybeans, beef, dairy products, wood, rice)

 - Inadequate transport infrastructure

-- Public debt (mitigated by long maturity and increasing share of local currency-denominated)
+- Public debt (mitigated by a longer maturity and less and less in dollars)

 Gradual economic recovery